 Do not use local taxis or buses, known as public motor vehicles or PMVs.
 Travel with guides from a reputable tour company, particularly if you plan on hiking.
 Avoid walking or driving at night.
 Do not physically resist any robbery attempt.

-If you take reasonable care and common sense, you are most unlikely to experience anything other than friendliness and hospitality.
-Situational awareness is the key to keeping you and your belongings safe.
+If you take reasonable care and use common sense, you are most unlikely to experience anything other than friendliness and hospitality.
+Situational awareness is the key to keeping your person and belongings safe.

 HEALTH AND PESTS